rks101/dualboot/README.md

 ----

 How can we see partition table using command line?

+Note:- This output shows a nice example of disk virtualisation - a single physical disk /dev/sda of 1000204886016 bytes partitioned into multiple virtual disks/drives/volumes/partitions/LPARs.

 ```
-$ fdisk -l
+$ sudo fdisk -l
 ............
 Disk /dev/sda: 931.53 GiB, 1000204886016 bytes, 1953525168 sectors
 Disk model: WDC WD10SPZX-75Z